eight04/linkify-plus-plus/README.md

 ### Open link in new tab
 Add `target="_blank"` to linkified links.

+### URL must be surrounded by whitespace
+Never linkify URLs concatenated with other words.

+### Boundary characters between whitespace and URL
+Only works if `URL must be surrounded by whitespace` is checked.

 ### Do not linkify these elements.
 (CSS selector)
 If an element match the selector, LPP will skip the element.